klebgenomics/Kaptive/README.md

 #### Locus matching sequences

-For each input assembly, Kaptive produces a Genbank file of the region(s) of the assembly which correspond to the best locus match.
+For each input assembly, Kaptive produces a fasta file of the region(s) of the assembly which correspond to the best locus match.
 This may be a single piece (in cases of a good assembly and a strong match) or it may be in multiple pieces (in cases of poor assembly and/or a novel locus).
 The file is named using the output prefix and the assembly name.

 To these output files, run Kaptive with `--no_seq_out`.